ewijaya/icepop/README.md

 Overview
 --------
-ICEPOP is the method for estimating immune cell population in the expressed genes.
+A method for estimating immune cell population in the expressed genes.
 It enable analysis of differentially expressed genes (DEGs) or raw expression data.
 These APIs and scripts will let you have a fine grained control on the data analysis lacking in the web